Blurring and Bucketing

-Quasi-identifying values like age and date of birth, as well as descriptors like occupation and marital status, can all be used to re-identify people if there are enough of these attributes in the data set and/or the can be joined to a superset population with similar values.
+Indirect identifiers, or "quasi-identifying values" like age and date of birth, as well as descriptors like occupation and marital status, can all be used to re-identify people if there are enough of these attributes in the data set and/or they can be joined to a supersetpopulation with similar values.

-In the example below however, specific ages are bucketed into decade groups, multiple marital status attributes are combined into two broader categories in a defined condition, educational attainments are simplified through a new set lookup file, and all occupations were explicitly redacted in place.
+In the example job specification shown below, specific ages are bucketed into decade groups, multiple marital status attributes are combined into two broader categories in a defined condition, educational attainments are simplified through a new set lookup file, and all occupations were explicitly redacted in place.

 These job specifications can be generated automatically in fit-for-purpose graphical wizards and function-specific dialogs.
 The new result set can now be re-run through the risk scoring wizard to produce another determination of re-identification risk based on now less distinct quasi-identifying attributes.